pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.attachment.put ``v1``
 ----------
 Adds an attachment to a property or updates an existing one.
 Overwrites any existing attachment with same name.
-If there is content in the body, it will be added as a single chunk to the attachment and will replace any existing chunks.
-If no content is in body, chunks will not change at all if they exist.
+If there is content in the body, it will be added as chunks to the attachment and will replace any existing chunks.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.attachment.put:v1)